 In 1996 the Countryside Commission (now Natural England) published the Character Map of England which identifies broad tracts of countryside that display similar characteristics.

-The work identifies areas like the White Peak and Dark Peak and describes the landscape features that define its character and local distinctiveness.
+The work identifies areas like the White Peak and Dark Peak and describes the landscape features that define their character and local distinctiveness.

-Written descriptions for the landscape character types of Derbyshire, supported by photographs and tables, have now been published in The Landscape Character of Derbyshire (fourth edition, March 2014) which is attached to this page.
+Written descriptions for the landscape character types of Derbyshire, supported by photographs and tables, have now been published in The Landscape Character of Derbyshire (fourth edition, March 2014).

 What it is for